phpactor/phpactor/doc/lsp/vim.rst

     .. tab:: Neovim LSP

+        Prerequisites:
-        You will need Neovim 0.5.0 or higher.
+            - Neovim 0.5.0 or higher.

-        Ensure you have installed `nvim-lspconfig <https://github.com/neovim/nvim-lspconfig>`_ package: This contains common LSP configurations, including one for Phpactor.
+            - `nvim-lspconfig <https://github.com/neovim/nvim-lspconfig>`_ package (this contains common LSP configurations, including one for Phpactor)
+            - `phpactor` is installed and executable in your path

         For example: include it in your ``.vimrc`` with Plug: